Freddie Freeman Preview, Player Props: Dodgers vs. Braves

-On Friday, Freddie Freeman (.690 slugging percentage in past 10 games, including two home runs) and the Los Angeles Dodgers face the Atlanta Braves, whose starting pitcher will be Max Fried.
-First pitch is at 10:10 PM ET.
+On Saturday, Freddie Freeman (.707 slugging percentage in past 10 games, including two home runs) and the Los Angeles Dodgers play the Atlanta Braves, whose starting pitcher will be Bryce Elder.
+First pitch is at 9:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-3) against the Braves.
+He had a one-hit performance in his last game (1-for-3) against the Braves.

 Freddie Freeman Game Info & Props vs. the Braves